 France has one of the most sophisticated production ecosystems in Europe in terms of national and regional support as well as the quality of its crew and studios.
 This comes with a high price tag but that is largely offset by the Tax Rebate for International Productions (TRIP).
-Created to make the territory more competitive, it offers 30% on eligible French spend to a rebate cap of $32m (€30m).
+Created to make the territory more competitive, it offers up to 40% on eligible French spend to a rebate cap of $32m (€30m).
 In mid-June, it was bolstered with a new measure offering an extra 10% for live-action productions generating at least $2.2m (€2m) in VFX-related costs.

 In 2019, the National Cinema Centre (CNC) gave TRIP approval to 55 film and TV projects, with a planned provisional spend of $353m (€318m), up from $207m (€186m) in 2018.

 Stephan Bender, interim CEO of Film France, the state-backed agency charged with supporting international productions, says the jump in spending is due to two developments: a rise in animation projects coming to France, which creates lots of longer-term jobs, and “the global phenomenon of more TV series”.